Limulo/website-restyle2016/_posts/2017-09-18-in-out-animation.md

 <iframe src="https://www.openprocessing.org/sketch/449431/embed/" width="100%" height="360"></iframe>

-What will happen if the _release_ phase is triggered during the _attack_ phase, when the latter isn't completed yet?
+**Special case**: What will happen if the _release_ phase is triggered during the _attack_ phase, when the latter isn't completed yet?
-To contemplate this particular situation we have used a particular algorithm inside the **Animator** `triggerRelease` method.
+To contemplate this particular situation we have used a special algorithm inside the Animator `triggerRelease` method.
 {: class="note"}

-Here's there's an image which is more coherent with the actual animator code
+Here there's an image which is more coherent with the actual animator code:

 ![ASR state machine]({{ site.baseurl }}/assets/images/animators/ASR-state-machine-special.png)